HajoRijgersberg/OM/README.md

 ### <a name="acknowledgements"></a>Acknowledgements

-We would like to thank Jan Martin Keil and Sirko Schindler of the University of Jena for reviewing OM (see [Unit Ontology Review](https://github.com/fusion-jena/unit-ontology-review).
+We would like to thank Jan Martin Keil and Sirko Schindler of the University of Jena for reviewing OM (see [Unit Ontology Review](https://github.com/fusion-jena/unit-ontology-review) and [publication] (http://www.semantic-web-journal.net/system/files/swj1825.pdf)).

 ### <a name="papers"></a>Papers on OM